 We have invested in educating our colleagues who are involved in the procurement process to recognise the risks of modern slavery and human trafficking in our business and supply chains.
 Through our training programmes, employees are encouraged to identify and report any potential breaches of the organisations anti-slavery policy.

 Employees are taught the benefits of stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate slavery and human trafficking from our business and supply chains.
 Our senior leadership and executive team have also been briefed.

 Further Actions and Sign-off

 We will ensure that the necessary steps are taken to prevent slavery or human trafficking from occurring in our business or supply chains.
-This will involve the ongoing implementation of the Policy and due diligence procedures, with staff training to ensure awareness of the Policy and due diligence procedures.
+This will involve the ongoing implementation of the Policy and oversight procedures, as well as staff training to ensure awareness of the Policy.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Yü Group PLC’s slavery and human trafficking statement for the financial year commencing 1st January 2018 and ending 31st December 2018.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Yü Group PLC’s slavery and human trafficking statement.

-This statement was approved by the Yu Group PLC board of directors on 10/04/2019.
+This statement was approved by the Yü Group PLC board of directors on 28th September 2020